 Here are fees and guidelines apartment renters can expect at a base level when leasing an apartment with a pet:

--Pet deposit (generally $250-$500 at signing, typically with half the amount eligible for refund at the end of the lease)
+-Pet deposit (generally $250-$500 at signing, typically with half the amount eligible for a refund at the end of the lease)

 -Monthly pet rent (generally $10-$25/month per pet)